teboli/polyblur/README.md

-An analysis of the algorithm can be found in a companion IPOL paper whose online demo runs the code of this rep. If this code, or the IPOL paper and demo are useful to your research, please find our paper (to appear)
+An analysis of the algorithm can be found in a companion IPOL paper whose online demo runs the code of this rep. If this code, or the IPOL paper and demo are useful to your research, please cite our paper (to appear)

 ### Test